franciscoguemes/DbWS/CONTEXTS_FILE.md

 ...
 ```

-__NOTE__: In the previous example of POSIX argument definition the "=" sign that separates the argument from its value
+--NOTE__: In the previous examples of argument definitions the hyphens are included in the value of the JSON field
-is not included anywhere in the JSON definition.
-Since the equals sign is always there, DbWS will automatically add it
-for you in the terminal when executing the application.
+"argument".
+It is mandatory that you include the right amount of hyphens in the "argument" field of the Argument object
+due to sometimes is one single hyphen, and some other times is two, therefore it is impossible for DbWS to automatically
+add the hyphens to the arguments.

 ##Parameter Object Definition